darealshinji/UnityEngine2deb/README.md

 You can manually edit those files.
 Then run `u2deb build` to create the package.
 To delete the temporary files run `u2deb clean`.
 You can get a full list of options and environment variables with `u2deb --help`.

-**copyunityengine**: This script will download and install Linux binaries of a Unity engine game and delete all previously installed binary files.
+**copyunityengine**: This script will download and install GNU/Linux binaries of a Unity engine game and delete all previously installed binary files.
 Usage is `copyunityengine <gamedir>`.
-You can use this script to create native Linux versions of games that were released for Windows only or to create native 64 bit versions if a Linux build was originally released only as 32 bit version.
+You can use this script to create native GNU/Linux versions of games that were released for Windows only or to create native 64 bit versions if a GNU/Linux build was originally released only as 32 bit version.
 You can also use it to install the screenselector plugin if the original build came without it.

+**u2mojo**: This script helps you to create portable [MojoSetup](http://www.icculus.org/mojosetup/) installers for any GNU/Linux distribution.

 Minimum dependencies: `debhelper imagemagick p7zip-full¹`